 Make the Jump to Home Solar

-Leave your reliance on other people’s energy decisions behind by going solar at home.
+Reduce your reliance on other people’s energy decisions behind by going solar at home.
 Solar technology is advancing rapidly, becoming affordable and easy to install and maintain.
-Earth911 has several guides to reducing solar costs and financing your upgrade.
+Earth911 has several to reducing solar costs and financing your upgrade.
 Granted, installing solar is expensive but the long-term benefits will last decades.
 Still not sure?
 Compare the solar power pros and cons.

-Watch for Earth911’s upcoming guide to Earth Day events and get ready to start your Earth Decade Plan this year.
-Then you’ll be ready to march with another billion humans on Earth Day 2020 with pride and accomplishments under your sustainability belt.
+Watch for Earth911’s upcoming guide to Earth Day events and get started on your Earth Decade Plan.
+Then you’ll be ready to march with another billion humans on Earth Day 2021 with pride and accomplishments under your sustainability belt.